Sulemoore/DevOps-Projects/VProfile-Project/README.md

 - Setup All the services

 ### Services
-- 1. Nginx:
+- 1. Nginx: Is going to be used for Web Service
-Web Service
-- 2. Tomcat
-Application Server
+- 2. Tomcat: Will be used for Application Server
-- 3. RabbitMQ
-Broker/Queuing Agent
+- 3. RabbitMQ: Will be the Broker/Queuing Agent
-- 4. Memcache
-DB Caching
+- 4. Memcache: DB Caching
-- 5. ElasticSearch
-Indexing/Search service
+- 5. ElasticSearch: Indexing/Search service
-- 6. MySQL
-SQL Database
+- 6. MySQL: SQL Database

 ## Architecture Diagram